microsoft/scitt-ccf-ledger/test/README.md

 The `did_web` fixture provides a `DIDWebServer` instance that can be used to create new `did:web` identities.
-An HTTPS server is started in the background, and its self-signed TLS root certificate is set as the SCITT ledger's root of trust.
-Every identity returned by `did_web.create_identity()` is unique, due to using a random UUID in its path, ensuring different test runs don't interfere with each other.
+An HTTPS server is started in the background, and its self-signed TLS root certificate is set as the SCITT ledger's trust anchor for `did:web` resolution.
+Every identity returned by `did_web.create_identity()` is unique, thanks to using a random UUID in its path, ensuring different test runs don't interfere with each other.

 The `cchost` fixture gives direct access to the underlying `CCHost` instance that is managing the service.
 This fixture is only available if pytest was